Origin of speech: Larynx

 Despite all this, scholars remain divided as to how "special" the human vocal tract really is.
 It has been shown that the larynx does descend to some extent during development in chimpanzees, followed by hyoidal descent.
 As against this, Philip Lieberman points out that only humans have evolved permanent and substantial laryngeal descent in association with hyoidal descent, resulting in a curved tongue and two-tube vocal tract with 1:1 proportions.
 Uniquely in the human case, simple contact between the epiglottis and velum is no longer possible, disrupting the normal mammalian separation of the respiratory and digestive tracts during swallowing.
 Since this entails substantial costs – increasing the risk of choking whilst swallowing food – we are forced to ask what benefits might have outweighed those costs.
 Some claim the clear benefit must have been speech, but other contest this.
 One objection is that humans are in fact not seriously at risk of choking on food: medical statistics indicate that accidents of this kind are extremely rare.
 Another objection is that in the view of most scholars, speech as we know it emerged relatively late in human evolution, roughly contemporaneously with the emergence of Homo sapiens.
 A development as complex as the reconfiguration of the human vocal tract would have required much more time, implying an early date of origin.
 This discrepancy in timescales undermines the idea that human vocal flexibility was initially driven by selection pressures for speech.

-At least one orangutan has demonstrated the ability to control the voice box.
+At least one orangutan has demonstrated the ability to control the voice box, though without any useful speech.